 Customers considering the use of Microsoft Azure solutions to build out and manage a new Kubernetes architecture have much to consider.
 Microsoft Azure has a broad set of options for creating Kubernetes solutions.
 Whether the buyer is considering a container management platform to manage with his/her own staff, a container management service managed by Azure, on-premises, hybrid, multi-cloud, fast path to AI/ML or data analytics and/or leveraging containers at the edge, there is at least one solution (and often several) in the Azure suite.
 Determining the right solution can be a challenge.
 This guide will walk through the primary options, outlining the key issues and considerations.
-Like other cloud service providers, Microsoft Azure delivers its Kubernetes solutions while leveraging a number of proprietary operational capabilities from the Azure cloud to manage, secure and add value to Kubernetes-orchestrated clusters based on hardened open-source code.
+Like other cloud service providers, Microsoft Azure delivers its Kubernetes solutions while leveraging a number of proprietary operational capabilities from the Azure cloud to manage, secure and add value to Kubernetes orchestrated clusters based on hardened open-source code.
 This results in a solution which inherits Azure’s strengths in security, governance, and ease of use.
 It also means the offering is highly portable at the cluster layer, but less so from a management control plane and application perspective.

 A deeper discussion of functionality follows, but, in general, Azure offers three distinct Kubernetes solutions which each have different values, and which can be packaged together.
-These
+These solutions are:

 Azure Container Management Solutions Product Brief Includes: